open-policy-agent/opa/docs/docs/policy-performance.md

 | `x := startswith(input.path, "/api"); x == true`        | no      | result is captured                        |

 :::info
-A prefix statement is indexed the way `glob.match` is, and shares its one rough edge: a rule whose search operand turns out not to be a string is excluded by the index, so the type error the call would have raised is not raised.
+A prefix or suffix statement is indexed the way `glob.match` is, and shares its one rough edge: a rule whose search operand turns out not to be a string is excluded by the index, so the type error the call would have raised is not raised.
 This only shows with [strict built-in errors](./policy-language#errors) enabled, where the query would otherwise have failed rather than been undefined.
 :::

 #### Membership (`in`) statements